efl9013/sprout-v2/README.md

 Both claims can be falsified by examining `table2_final.txt`, which includes a column recording the ground truth implementability for each example.

 ### A note on performance
 The results reported in our paper are from running Sprout natively on a 2024 MacBook Air (M3, 24GB RAM).
 The experimental results may slightly vary in part due to factors such as runtime environment and hardware, and in part due to the sources of non-determinism present in MuVal.
-Any differences that present should not affect the validity of our claims.
+Any differences that present themselves should not affect the validity of our claims.
 Nonetheless, we describe below some ways to address potential performance discrepancies that may arise.

 #### Tuning Sprout on individual examples
 We provide command line functionality to tune Sprout's performance on individual examples.